 - 2. Long-term-care assessment (nursing homes): 15% of each facility's gross receipts for services provided in the last state fiscal year.
 This was replaced by a long-term-care provider assessment fee from July 8, 1992 through June 30, 1993.
 This fee was abolished July 1, 1993 and replaced by the Nursing Home License Fee. - 3.
-Developmentally disabled assessment: 15% of a facility's gross receipts for services provided in the last state fiscal year.
-This was replaced by a developmentally disabled care provider assessment fee of 13% from July 8, 1992 through July 13, 1993. - 4.
+Developmentally disabled assessment: Initially this was equal to 15% of a facility's gross receipts for services provided in the preceding state fiscal year.
+This was replaced by a developmentally disabled care provider assessment fee of 13% from July 1, 1992 through June 30, 1993.
+The current assessment took effect July 1, 1993. - 4.
 County hospital services assessment (on Cook County Hospital): An amount equal to 60% of the difference between total payments to Cook County Hospital from federal Medicaid assistance funds and \$78 million.
 That percentage was 63% from July 8, 1992 through July 13, 1993.
 Beginning July 14, 1993, the assessment was 71.7% of the difference between total payments to Cook County Hospital from federal Medicaid assistance funds and \$108.8 million, not to exceed the state's net payments to the county for hospital services after federal reimbursement.
 The current assessment took effect August 19, 2008.